Read the TSV files, create an ODE model

 )

-These are all equivalent.
-It is only important that a value and its uncertainty always travel together.
+In all of this, it is only important that a value and its uncertainty always travel together.

 Note on Aesthetics